RISK-Global-Domination/RISK-Global-Domination/README.md

 start the process of fortification.
 It can move soldiers one time in a single turn.
 It will keep going until 1 player defeated all other players and conquered the whole world.

+### Known issues for milestone 2
+1. Player name can be an empty string.
+2. In fortification: Select number of soldiers to move doesn't check for valid range.
+3. Dice rolls are properly implemented in model, however dice rolls are not shown to the user in the GUI.
+4. The JOptionPanel for selecting country number spawns at different location.
+A good location needs to be found.